When is a permit required?

 The time from application submission to approval varies based on the request type, the accuracy and completeness of the information provided to MTS, and other factors.
 Typically, the review period takes 6-8 weeks.

-What are the costs associated with a permit or plan review?
+What costs associated with a permit or plan review?

 When is a license agreement required?